 Some older versions of ArcGIS Server may not support sorting.

-- To hide or show attribute fields, click the Show/Hide Column button in the upper right corner of the table.
+- To hide or show attribute fields, click the Show/Hide Column button at the top of the table.
 Check boxes to show attribute columns.
 Uncheck boxes to hide them.

 - To edit an attribute in the table, select the value in the cell, type a new value (or remove the value if you want to delete it), and press Enter to save your changes.